Drilling a borehole?

 Here are some of the questions you’ll need answers to, and things to check when you are choosing a driller for your borehole.

-- Is the driller a member of the Borehole Water Association?
+Is the driller a member of the Borehole Water Association?
 Membership of the Association shows that the driller you are dealing with is committed to the long-term viability and professionalism of the industry and that the drilling company is part of a network of professionals that will ensure accountability.
 The installation of a borehole requires a significant investment and therefore requires the involvement of companies and individuals who are skilled in providing all the necessary products and services.
-The BWA and its 130+ members are able to meet all these requirements.

 The Pump Installer